theostavrides/vidchess/README.md

 # vidchess
-The first online chess app that allows players to stream video and audio with their opponents while playing.
+The first online chess app that allows players to stream video and audio with their opponents while playing a game.

 Contributors: [Theo Stavrides](https://github.com/theostavrides) and [Tom Wenner](https://github.com/thmswenner)